nightwing02/Anomaly-detection/README.md

 ## Acknowledgments

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 Special thanks to the open-source community for providing valuable resources and algorithms for anomaly detection.

+Feel free to customize this README section according to your project's specific details and outcomes.